 Remember that addiction is a chronic brain disorder

-Keep in mind that your loved one is not their addiction.
+Keep in mind that your loved one is not their addiction or their relapsing alcoholism.
 It can be easy to get frustrated or angry with an alcoholic family member who has relapsed.
 Try to remember, though, that the person is not their addiction.
 Alcohol use disorder is widely viewed as a chronic disease.
 Your loved one needs your support and understanding.

-Show love and concern rather than criticism or judgement
+Show love and concern rather than criticism or judgment

 Approach the conversation with love and concern, not judgment or criticism.
 It’s vital to let your loved one know that you care about their well-being and that you will support their recovery.
 Avoid making accusations or criticizing their behavior.
 This can often make the person act defensively rather than listening to your concerns.